 The multicultural buzz of Toronto is wonderfully showcased in its downtown, where the Art Gallery of Ontario lies towering alongside the futuristic apexes of the Royal Ontario Museum, Canada's biggest natural history museum.
 Witness the stark contrast between the heritage architecture and skyscraper buildings along Bay Street that lie casually alongside one another, and explore the national icon that is the CN Tower, where, following an exhilarating 58-second ride to the top, glorious views await.

-Toronto's waterfront is one of the world's longest urban harbourfronts, where markets heave with offerings of local food and crafts, fantastically fresh seafood abounds in lakeside eateries, and sprawling cobbled and sandy beaches lie charmingly dotted around every avenue.
-A boat trip to the quaint Toronto Islands escapes the buzz of the city before a game of Canada's beloved national sport, ice hockey, showcased at the vast Rogers Centre, entices you back.
-Of course, this wouldn't be a Canadian city without a spectacular natural world hidden among its pluralistic streets, and Toronto complies accordingly, albeit if you know where to look.
+Toronto's waterfront is one of the world's longest urban harbourfronts, where markets heave with offerings of local food and crafts, fantastically fresh seafood abounds in lakeside eateries, and sprawling cobbled and sandy beaches are hidden around every corner.
+A boat trip to the quaint Toronto Islands takes you away from the buzz of the city, before a game of Canada's beloved national ice hockey, showcased at the vast Rogers Centre, entices you back.
+Of course, this wouldn't be a Canadian city without a spectacular natural world just beyond its busiest streets, and Toronto complies accordingly, if you know where to look.
 Head to the Humber Bay Arch Bridge for spectacular city views, or picnic in Trinity Bellwoods, a verdant park tucked away from Toronto's inner city bustle.